Butler Public Records Directory

 Criminal Records

-The criminal records system in Morris County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Morris County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 These records are maintained by the Morris County Sheriff's Office, local police departments, and the New Jersey State Police.
 Residents can conduct background checks through the New Jersey State Police, which provides access to statewide criminal history information.
-The New Jersey Bureau of Investigation offers additional resources for residents seeking comprehensive background checks or specific criminal record details.
+The New Jersey Bureau of Investigation offers additional resources for residents seeking background checks or specific criminal record details.

 Public Records Access